-In the same way as the model with independent voters, by considering the stationary condition of Eq.~\eqref{eq:Eq18}, the anticonformity probability $p$ at the equilibrium state, which makes the system undergoes an order-disorder phase transition when $k = 1/2$ can be written as:
+Similarly to the model with independence, by applying the stationary condition of Eq.~\eqref{eq:Eq18}, the anticonformity probability \( p \) at the equilibrium state can be expressed as:

-Plot of Eq.~\eqref{eq:Eq22} for several values of $q$-sized agents and $s = 1/2$ is exhibited in Fig.~\ref{fig:order_indep1}, panel (b).
-One can see that the model undergoes a continuous phase transition for all values $q$-sized agents.
-As shown in Eq.~\eqref{eq:Eq22}, besides depending on the $q$-sized agent, the critical point $p_c$ also depends on the skepticism $s$, i.e., it decreases as $s$ increases.
-For a specific case $s = 1$, the model is reduced to the one introduced in Ref.~\cite{nyczka2012phase}.
+The plot of Eq.~\eqref{eq:Eq22} for various values of \( q \)-sized agents with \( s = 1/2 \) is presented in Fig.~\ref{fig:order_indep1}(b).
+The results show that the model undergoes a continuous phase transition for all values of \( q \)-sized agents.
+As described in Eq.~\eqref{eq:Eq22}, the stationary probability $p$ depends not only on \( q \) but also on the skepticism level \( s \), decreasing as \( s \) increases.
+For the special case where \( s = 1 \), the model simplifies to the one discussed in Ref.~\cite{nyczka2012phase}.